 The Iunio doesn’t really stand out from its competitors except that it’s an inch or two longer than a few.
-It’s priced well though, costing just a little more than the cheapest tactical shovels on the list.
+It’s priced well, costing just a little more than the cheapest tactical shovels on the list.
 It’s too heavy for backpackers and doesn’t have enough tools for prepper-types.
 It does come with a nice carrying case, one that’s MOLLE compatible for easy pack attachment.
-It’s also just a really solid camping tool and can stand up to several weekends of abuse each year, which is all you can really ask for.
+It’s also just an excellent camping tool and can stand up to several weekends of abuse each year, which is all you can really ask for.

 This one’s the real deal, the entrenching tool issued to U.S. service members.
-Built to military standards and manufactured in the U.S. of A, you know this tool is not going to fail you at an inopportune time.
+Built to military standards and manufactured in the U.S. of A, you know this tool will not fail you at an inopportune time.
 Unlike most tactical shovels, the E-Tool doesn’t come with many extra gadgets, which helps keep the price down.
 It works as a shovel, an ax, and a hoe – that’s it.
 It’s meant to do just a few things really well.

-The U.S. e-tool’s shovel blade is made from thick high-carbon steel that’s been given a black powder-coating.
+The U.S. E-Tool’s shovel blade is made from thick high-carbon steel given a black powder-coating.
 Two edges are serrated, which helps if you’re trying to chop wood with it.
 The blade can take a lot of abuse without going dull or deforming.
-Just because it’s a workhorse, doesn’t mean it can be mistreated though.
-Once the powder coating wears off you’ll want to oil it up before you put it back in the shed or your gear closet, just to make sure it doesn’t rust.
+Just because it’s a workhorse doesn’t mean it can be mistreated, though.
+Once the powder coating wears off, you’ll want to oil it up before you put it back in the shed or your gear closet to make sure it doesn’t rust.

 When folded up, the E-Tool is only nine inches long, making it one of the most compact folding shovels on the market.
 Unfolded, it extends to twenty-four inches, which isn’t nothing, but won’t please anyone that’s got a bad back and has a hard time bending over.
 You’re also not going to get as much leverage with a two-foot-long shovel, which isn’t all that bad, really.